dsapandora/EK-SPL/README.md

 ## Upload code to the robot
 Use scp to upload the compiled code to the robot.

-Edit home/nao/naoqi/preferences/autoload.ini and under [user], add the lines/home/nao/lib[MODULE_NAME].so
+Edit home/nao/naoqi/preferences/autoload.ini and under [user], add the line: /home/nao/lib[MODULE_NAME].so for each module.